alternetsoft/AlternetUI/Publish/PublicFiles/Samples/LocalPackages/readme.md

-You can copy these nugets (or later versions):
+You can copy Alternet.UI nugets to this folder.
-Alternet.UI.0.9.613-beta.nupkg
-Alternet.UI.0.9.613-beta.snupkg
-Alternet.UI.Pal.613-beta.nupkg
-to this folder.
+When Alternet.UI nugets are present in this folder, they will be used in the demos.